Aliases for CIC Gene

 The protein encoded by this gene is an ortholog of the Drosophila melanogaster capicua gene, and is a member of the high mobility group (HMG)-box superfamily of transcriptional repressors.
 This protein contains a conserved HMG domain that is involved in DNA binding and nuclear localization, and a conserved C-terminus.
 Studies suggest that the N-terminal region of this protein interacts with Atxn1 (GeneID:6310), to form a transcription repressor complex, and in vitro studies suggest that polyglutamine-expansion of ATXN1 may alter the repressor activity of this complex.
 Mutations in this gene have been associated with olidogdendrogliomas (PMID:21817013).
 In addition, translocation events resulting in gene fusions of this gene with both DUX4 (GeneID:100288687) and FOXO4 (GeneID:4303) have been associated with round cell sarcomas.
 There are multiple pseudogenes of this gene found on chromosomes 1, 4, 6, 7, 16, 20, and the Y chromosome.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Feb 2015]

 GeneCards Summary for CIC Gene

 CIC (Capicua Transcriptional Repressor) is a Protein Coding gene.
-Diseases associated with CIC include superficial mycosis and pityriasis versicolor.
+Diseases associated with CIC include ewing sarcoma and superficial mycosis.
 GO annotations related to this gene include chromatin binding.
 An important paralog of this gene is BBX.

 UniProtKB/Swiss-Prot for CIC Gene